 Tests to determine the need for chemotherapy

-If the cancer tested positive for hormone receptors, as is often the case with invasive lobular carcinoma, your doctor likely will recommend some form of hormonal therapy.
-In some cases of advanced ILC, hormonal therapy can be given before surgery to help shrink the tumors.
-Usually, though, hormonal therapy starts after other treatments such as chemotherapy or radiation therapy, unless these treatments aren’t needed.
+If the cancer tested positive for hormone receptors, as is often the case with ILC, your doctor likely will recommend some form of hormonal therapy.
+In some cases of advanced-stage ILC, hormonal therapy can be given before surgery to help shrink the cancer.
+Still, it’s more common for hormonal therapy to start after other treatments, such as chemotherapy or radiation therapy, unless these treatments aren’t needed.

 Hormone receptors are special proteins found on the surface of certain cells throughout the body, including breast cells.
 These receptor proteins are the “eyes” and “ears” of the cells, receiving messages from the hormones in the bloodstream and then telling the cells what to do.
 In other words, the receptors act like an on-off switch for a particular activity in the cell.
 If the right substance comes along that fits into the receptor — like a key fitting into a lock — the switch is turned on and a particular activity in the cell begins.

 When breast cells have hormone receptors, estrogen and/or progesterone can attach to those receptors and tell the cell to grow and divide.
 Many breast cancer cells have high numbers of receptors for estrogen, progesterone, or both.
 This means that when these hormones are present, the cells receive a strong message to keep growing and dividing — and this creates more cancer.
-If you take the hormone away or block it, the cancer cells lose their “growth fuel” and are less likely to survive.
+If you take the hormone away or block it, the cancer cells don’t receive the instructions to grow and divide and are less likely to survive.

 Hormonal therapy, also called anti-estrogen therapy, works by lowering the amount of estrogen in the body or blocking the estrogen from signaling breast cancer cells to grow.
 You and your doctor will work together to decide which form of hormonal therapy is best in your situation.
-There are two types of hormonal therapy that are most frequently used:
+Two types of hormonal therapy are most frequently used:

 - Selective estrogen receptor modulators (SERMs).
 The best-known SERM is tamoxifen.
-Tamoxifen “pretends” to be estrogen and attaches to the receptors on the breast cancer cells, taking the place of real estrogen.
+Tamoxifen acts like estrogen and attaches to the receptors on the breast cancer cells, taking the place of real estrogen.
 As a result, the cells don’t receive the signal to grow.
 Other examples of SERMs are Evista (chemical name: raloxifene) and Fareston (chemical name: toremifene).
-Tamoxifen is usually recommended for women who have not yet gone through menopause, although it can be used after menopause as well.
+Tamoxifen can be used to treat both pre- and postmenopausal women.

 Other types of hormonal therapy include the following:

 - Estrogen receptor downregulators (ERDs).
-ERDs destroy the estrogen receptors in the cells, which prevents the estrogen from getting its message through.
-Faslodex (chemical name: fulvestrant) is an ERD approved for use in postmenopausal women with advanced breast cancer.
+ERDs destroy the estrogen receptors in cells, which prevents the estrogen from getting its message through.
+Faslodex (chemical name: fulvestrant) is an ERD used to treat postmenopausal women diagnosed with advanced-stage or metastatic breast cancer.

 Ovarian shutdown or removal.
 The ovaries are the main source of estrogen in women before menopause.
-Shutting the ovaries down temporarily (for a set period of time) or even permanently can reduce the amount of estrogen in the body.
-Treatments include:
+Shutting the ovaries down temporarily (for a set period of time), or even permanently, can reduce the amount of estrogen in the body.